dmbarbour/wikilon/docs/ABCRT.md

 * LMDB - embedded key value database
  * considering LevelDB and similar

 ### Multi-Process Access?
+No.

 With LMDB, I have an opportunity to support multi-process access to the associated database.
 This could be very convenient, as it would enable shells, CLIs, and so on to coexist without querying a web service.
-The primary difficulty would be be tracking ephemeral stowage within a process.
-I might need to use an extra file-based memory mmap for bloom filters.
-Alternatively, I could use simple timeout techniques when our value reaches a zero reference count, holding onto dead values for a few hours or days.
+The primary difficulty would be be tracking ephemeral stowage references between processes - i.e. so we don't GC any important, stowed data.

-For my anticipated use case, multi-process access is not critical.
-Also, I can always develop command-line interpreters and shells that use HTTP queries against a local web service instead of direct access to the database.
+However, I'll probably reject this for now.
+I don't need multi-process access to build a web service.
+And I can always model multi-process access in terms if *interaction* with the web service.
+Doing so would simplify precise control over the database layer, and switching to a different backing store.

 ### LMDB vs. LevelDB?